thibaudclement/cs269i/docs/lecture-10.md

 You may have to pay forecasters (unlike prediction markets):

-- Paying is reasonable in exchange for useful information
+- Paying is reasonable in exchange for useful information.
-- Positive payment (in expectation) is necessary to avoid no-trade theorems
+- Positive payment (in expectation) is necessary to avoid no-trade theorems.
-- You actually make a profit if your original forecast was better
+- You actually make a profit if your original forecast was better.

 The total payout is bounded–it doesn’t scale with number of forecasters.
 For instance, it is at most \(log(O)\) when using the logarithmic scoring rule with \(q^O\) is the uniform distribution.